-If you want to take a look at the contest, you can check our post here.
+If you want to take a look at the contest, please check our Facebook post about International Nurse Day.

 We cannot emphasize enough the importance of the nurses in a T1D’s journey.
 That is why continuing our series of giving back, we wanted to show both sides of the story – the impact CDE’s (Credentialed Diabetes Educator) have upon their patients and, at the same time, the influence patient’s strength have on the nurses’ mission.

 Since being diagnosed 13 years ago I have always had a Specialist Diabetes Nurse who has looked after me and supported me with my care with T1.
 I had one as I went through the children’s services, and now I am lucky enough to have two as an adult and my experience has been so positive.
 I usually have 2-3 appointments a year with them and my consultant.
 I am able to contact them via email or phone whenever I feel like I need more support.
 We also usually have an annual meet up where we can meet other T1s in our area, which is set up by our specialist nurses.